elys-network/elys/x/perpetual/spec/09_funding_payment.md

 order: 9
 -->

-# Funding Rate Calculation and Payment
+# Funding Calculation and Payment

 The funding rate is a critical mechanism in the perpetual contracts system designed to incentivize traders to take positions that counterbalance the market trend.
 This helps to maintain a balanced market, encouraging traders to engage in positions where the liabilities of long and short traders are not too heavily skewed in one direction.